a5huynh/stone-cunning/README.md

 ### libdwarf

-The core of `stone-cunning`, used to simulate the dwarfs and (eventually) monsters.
+The simulation module of `stone-cunning`, used to simulate the dwarfs and eventually monsters.

 ### libpath